 - Coffee Filter – This was another addition to the original list.
 No two lodgings are the same and few have normal coffee pots of presses, but almost all have boiling water.
-There are several single cup pour over options available for lightweight backpacking such as the Primula Coffee Brew Buddy.
+We carry an ultralight travel filter called Primula Coffee Brew Buddy.

-And that’s it, our round the world trip packing list!
-Feel free to Contact Us if you have any questions about how we prepare.
+And that’s it, our longterm travel minimalist packing list!
+Feel free to Contact Us if you have any questions about how we prepared.

 Are you itching to get on the road?
 Don’t forget to turn in a professional resignation letter and get started planning your world trip with our detailed countdown.
 And we highly recommend checking out posts from these other countries for a little inspiration: